 - 1. Obtain a determination of housing needs of vessel occupants, their potential for eligibility in meeting housing/marina slip criteria, and their interest in pursuing housing - 2.
-Evaluate current and planned capacity and feasibility for meeting housing needs - 3.
-Expand number of available liveaboard marina slips and vessels' ability to meet marina requirements - 4.
-Expand capacity in land-based housing for vessel occupants - 5.
-Encourage vessel occupants' cooperation with pursuing and realizing relocation to safe housing within vessel departure/removal deadlines in the Bay Conservation & Development Commission (BCDC) settlement agreement - 6.
-Establish means for RBRA to secure and report housing data/information to BCDC as required, without compromising confidentiality, relationships, and trust - 7.
-Identify or develop funding for continued housing support beyond placement
+Evaluate current and planned capacity and feasibility for meeting housing needs. - 3.
+Expand number of available liveaboard marina slips and vessels' ability to meet marina requirements. - 4.
+Expand capacity in land-based housing for vessel occupants. - 5.
+Encourage vessel occupants' cooperation with pursuing and realizing relocation to safe housing within vessel departure/removal timelines 2021 BCDC agreement. - 6.
+Establish means for RBRA to secure and report housing data/information to BCDC pursuant to the 2021 agreement, without compromising confidentiality, relationships, and trust. - 7.
+Identify or develop funding for continued housing support beyond placement.

-STRATEGIC ELEMENTS:
+STRATEGIC ACTIONS:

 - 1. Obtain a determination of housing needs of vessel occupants, their potential for eligibility in meeting housing/marina slip criteria, and their interest in pursuing housing - a.
-Seek the contact of all vessels/occupants for Coordinated Entry assessment, noting repeated decliners - See that low-income eligibility criteria are established for the 20 liveaboard marina slips authorized in a temporary and conditional policy of the Bay Conservation & Development Commission (BCDC) - c.
-Pursue the identification of the type of housing options for which each set of vessel occupants are currently eligible or could become eligible.

-- d.
-Obtain an evaluation of the level of interest in pursuing housing, noting impediments when known - e.
-Create an aggregate summary dashboard reflecting the above information

-2. Evaluate current and planned capacity and feasibility for meeting housing needs

-- a.
-Identify number of vessels whose occupants are willing and eligible to be housed with current and planned inventory - b.
-Contact marina operators to ascertain interest and availability in expanding liveaboard slip availability to eligible vessels or their occupants, pursuant to BCDC's temporary and conditional policy - c.
-Obtain estimates of housing supply applicable to vessels' population in the pipeline in next five years (based on estimated funding, property owner/developer interest, legislation, ability to obtain local government approval, etc.) - d.
-Obtain the comparison of the estimated housing supply to vessel occupants' eligibility in order to estimate viability for placement in next five years - e.
-Identify gaps between availability and needs in type, number, and any other characteristics

-3. Expand number of available liveaboard marina slips and vessels' ability to meet marina requirements
+Consider funding a dedicated case manager, full or part time, to work exclusively with the water- based community - b.
+Seek the contact of all vessels/occupants for Coordinated Entry assessment, noting repeated decliners. - c.
+See that low-income eligibility criteria are established for the 20 liveaboard marina slips authorized in a temporary and conditional BCDC policy. - d.
+Seek to identify circumstances and challenges that inform capacity, ability and needs for placement in specific types of safe housing options. - e.
+Pursue the identification of the type of housing options for which each set of vessel occupants are currently eligible or could become eligible. - f.
+Obtain an evaluation of the interest in pursuing housing. - g.
+Create an aggregate summary dashboard reflecting the above information. - 2.
+Evaluate current and planned capacity and feasibility for meeting housing needs - a.
+Identify number of vessels whose occupants are willing and eligible to be housed with current and planned inventory. - b.
+Contact marina operators to ascertain interest and availability in expanding liveaboard slip availability to eligible vessels or their occupants, pursuant to BCDC's temporary and conditional policy. - c.
+Explore the feasibility of additional dock space on Richardson Bay for liveaboard marina slips. - d.
+Obtain estimates of housing supply applicable to vessels' population in the pipeline in next five years (based on estimated funding, property owner/developer interest, legislation, ability to obtain local government approval, etc.). - e.
+Obtain the comparison of the estimated housing supply to vessel occupants' eligibility in order to estimate viability for placement in next five years. - f.
+Identify gaps between availability and needs in type, number, and any other characteristics. - 3.
+Expand number of available liveaboard marina slips and vessels' ability to meet marina requirements - a.

-- a.
 With partner agencies and organizations, seek funding sources to support liveaboard marina slip fees, vessel insurance, and supportive services. - b.
-Urge marina owners to make liveaboard slips available per BCDC provisions - c.
-Investigate potential for addition of dock/slip space in existing marinas - d.
-Identify obstacles to marina or occupants' interest, and seek ways to address/resolve - e.
-Through vessel improvements or replacement, encourage vessels to meet safe & seaworthy criteria for acquiring a liveaboard marina slip
+Urge marina owners to make liveaboard slips available per BCDC provisions. - c.
+Investigate potential for addition of dock/slip space in marinas.